HOW TO CARE FOR YOUR JEWELRY

 OLIVIA EWING jewelry is naturally designed to require little care.
 Our pieces shift and age with time just like the nature that inspires it.
-The following is a guide on what to expect from your new jewelry and how to keep it looking its best.
+The following is a guide that covers jewelry care tips, what to expect, and how to care for your jewelry to keep it looking its best.

 OUR PROMISE TO THE EARTH